 ABOUT

 Research Summary: I am a public opinion scholar who researches the effects of political communication from the perspective of a political psychologist.
-This means I consider the role of human psychology (i.e., limited cognition, social group identity, and racial attitudes) in political communication.
+This means I consider the role of human psychology (i.e., limited cognition, social group identity, racial attitudes) in media use and public opinion.
+The outcome I am most interested in is democratic competence, commonly conceptualized as political knowledge, but I also care deeply about a range of other outcomes related to democratic politics.

 I have published in the Journal of Communication, Public Opinion Quarterly, Political Behavior, The International Journal of Press and Politics, and other journals.
 You can find a list of my publications here.